dongdongbh/dongdongbh.github.io/_posts/2018-02-01-dongdong-site-launched.md

   - content
 ---

-Well.
-Finally got around to putting this old website together.
-Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
-It actually is a lot easier than I thought it was going to be.
+### A Fresh Start with My Website

+I’ve finally managed to put this old website together!
+The coolest part?
+It’s powered by [Jekyll](http://jekyllrb.com), which makes building and managing a site much simpler than I imagined.
+One of the neat features is that I can use Markdown to write my posts, which makes the whole process surprisingly straightforward.

+What seemed daunting at first turned out to be a rewarding and enjoyable experience.
+Here’s to more updates and content! 🚀